Jartza/pico-crt-clock/README.md

 RP2040.
 Not in the default `APPS` list — uncomment its line in `config.py` to enable.

-> **Note:** Flash writes briefly disrupt the composite video signal during
-> weather / news / sky / electricity fetches.
-The screen blanks for a few
+> **Note:** Weather / news / sky / electricity refreshes write their caches to
-> seconds — set `DEINIT_GFX_DURING_FETCH = False` in `config.py` to keep the
-> picture live at the cost of visible glitches during the cache writes.
+> flash.
+During those writes the displayed frame can pause briefly, but sync is
+> kept alive and the screen does not glitch or blank.

 ---